I Left My A-Rank Party to Help My Former Students Reach the Dungeon Depths!: Other characters

+Originally encountered by Clover as a mysterious wizened man inside the Glad Shi-im dungeon.
+Over time it is discovered that he is in fact the son of King Vordan, and older brother to Frya, Niberune's mother.
+Since becoming trapped inside Glad Shi-im it has been his sole desire to help his niece Nibrune escape the fate shared by all of the city's other inhabitants, but he was prevented from doing so directly.
+After seeing her gain freedom, Loge fades away.

 Media

 Light novel

 Written by Kōsuke Unagi, I Left My A-Rank Party to Help My Former Students Reach the Dungeon Depths! was serialized on the user-generated web novel publishing site Shōsetsuka ni Narō from October 2, 2020, to February 27, 2025.
 It was later acquired by Kodansha who published it as a light novel with illustrations by Super Zombie under their Kodansha Ranobe Books light novel imprint from June 2, 2021, to February 28, 2025.